 Here’s the thing to remember when you start setting your prices.
 You can start high and decrease from there, if things don’t work out.
 However, it’s so much harder to start low and increase incrementally over time.
 People will feel like they’re getting a raw deal – especially if you’re not adding anything more into the mix.

-Charge what you’re worth—it’s the single most important thing you can do.
+It doesn’t get any more simpler than that, does it?
+And… it’s the single most important thing you can do.

 What are you doing when you become a Youpreneur?
 You are selling your expertise.
 You’re selling your experience.
 People are going to pay for access to knowledge.